Methodology and Acknowledgements

 Since no comparable Air Quality Index exists for year-round particle pollution (annual PM2.5), the grading was based on the 2012 National Ambient Air Quality Standard for annual PM2.5 of 12 µg/m3.
 Counties that EPA listed as being at or below 12 µg/m3 were given grades of "Pass."
 Counties EPA listed as being at or above 12.1 µg/m3were given grades of "Fail."
 Where insufficient data existed for EPA to determine a design value, those counties received a grade of "Incomplete."

-EPA officially recognized that data collected in all Illinois counties, in some Maine counties and in most Tennessee counties were processed in certain laboratories where quality control issues meant that available data could not be considered for development of an official design value.
+EPA officially recognized that data collected in all Illinois counties and in some counties in other states had quality control issues meant that available data could not be considered for development of an official design value.
 For short-term and annual particle pollution, those counties received a grade of "Incomplete."

 The Lung Association received critical assistance from members of the National Association of Clean Air Agencies and the Association of Air Pollution Control Agencies.
 With their assistance, all state and local agencies were provided the opportunity to review and comment on the data in draft tabular form.
 The Lung Association reviewed all discrepancies with the agencies and, if needed, with Dr. Lefohn at A.S.L. & Associates.
-Questions about the annual PM design values were discussed with EPA; however, the Lung Association made final decisions to grade counties as "Incomplete" where EPA considered PM2.5 data to have inadequate quality assurance.
 The American Lung Association wishes to express its continued appreciation to the state and local air directors for their willingness to assist in ensuring that the characterized data used in this report are correct.

 The Lung Association includes the total county population in discussions of populations at risk from exposure to pollution in each county.
 The Lung Association uses that conservative count based on several factors: the recognized limited number and locations of monitors in most counties and metropolitan areas; the movement of the population both in daily activities, including outdoor activities, such as exercise or work; and the transport of emission from sources into and across the county to reach the monitor.